blukatdevelopment/UnchainedWorldsOld/gm_tools/book_of_maladies.md

 It's difficult to say how many have been infected with anger boils, as a diagnosis requires making patients angry.
 The infected will grow large red boils on their face when frustrated or angry.
 After one hour, the boils recede and the infected no longer shows symptoms as long as they remain calm.
-If the boils
+When the boils surface, the character must succeed a DC 12 CON save or take 1d4 necrotic damage.
+If the boils are cleansed with a flask of holy water or a DC 17 medicine check using an herbalism kit, they are cured.

 ### Elf's Itch
 The infected's ears grow inflamed and red, and itch intensely.
 When not treated with a calming salve, the infected has disadvantage on ability checks.
 The salve must be applied every four hours.
+Every night, the infected may make a DC 16 CON save for their immune system to fight off the infection.
+Elves make this check with disadvantage.

 ### Sneeze Itis
 The infected experience a runny nose, nasal congestion, and frequent bouts of sneezing.
 When exposed to strong smells, animal dander, pollen, or dust, the infected must succeed a DC 15 con save or enter a sneezing fit for 6 seconds.